varundubey16/PassGenie/README.md

-# Flask Speech Recognition App
+# Password Strength Classifier and Generator

-This is a simple Flask-based web application that provides speech recognition functionality.
-It processes speech from the user's microphone and converts it into text.
-Additionally, the recognized text is read aloud using text-to-speech synthesis.
+This is a simple Flask-based web application which used deep learning techniques to classify password strength and generate passwords

 ## Requirements

-To run this app, you will need to install the following Python packages:
+To run, install the following Python packages:

-- **sklearn**: For machine learning functionalities
+- **sklearn**
-- **tensorflow**: For AI-based speech processing models
+- **tensorflow**
-- **numpy**: For numerical operations
+- **numpy**
-- **flask**: For the web framework
+- **flask**

-**Note**: This app may be slow on low-end computers, as it uses TensorFlow and other computationally intensive libraries.
-It performs much better on machines with a GPU for processing.
+**Note**: This app may be slow on low-end computers, cause it used TensorFlow and other computationally intensive libraries.
+It performs better on with a GPU for processing.

 ### Installation